ricksinclair/create-tailwind-react/readme.md

 # 🚀 Create a React-Tailwind Project

-This repository provides two convenient scripts to create a new React project using Vite and configure it with Tailwind CSS.
+This repository provides two convenient scripts to create a new React project using Vite and configure it with Tailwind CSS and TypeScript.
 Choose the version that suits your
 preferences:

 1. 🌟 C Version (create-tailwind-react.c)